google/truth/custom_subject_builder.md

 But this forces some users to import multiple factories.
-And it adds noise to the assertion calls: Why draw readers' attention to the fact that the first assertion is about an `Employee` and the second is about a `Person`?
+And it adds noise to the assertion calls: Why draw readers' attention to the fact that the first assertion is about an `Employee` and the second is about a `Team`?
 We'd like to be able to write:

 ```java
 import static com.google.common.truth.extension.HumanResourcesTruth.humanResources;